 - Low-hanging tree branches

-* When lane repairs fall on a regular waste pick up day, please set your bins on the grass, driveway, boulevard or sidewalk right next to the back lane, but not on the back lane as normal.
+* When lane repairs occur on a scheduled collection day, please set your bins on the grass, driveway, boulevard or sidewalk next to the back lane, but not on the back lane as normal.
 Leave enough space around your cart to avoid any surrounding objects.
-As a general rule of thumb, if you can walk between and around your carts, you have allowed enough space.
+If you can walk between and around your carts, you have allowed enough space.

-If you notice issues in your back lane that were not addressed during our annual program, let us know with an online Service Request.
+If you notice issues in your lane that were not addressed during our program, let us know with a Service Request.